by Pat Hammond on Wednesday, July 03, 2019

-I gutted my daily to-do lists and by the time I removed everything that didn't directly help me achieve my stated goal I was left with a workable daily routine.
+I gutted my daily to-do lists and by the time I removed everything that didn't directly help me achieve my stated goals I was left with a workable daily routine.

 I didn't want to walk into it blindly so I also spent half a day researching people and companies who had gone to a 5-hour workday.
 In most cases, the new schedule worked for them.

-There were some hiccups and adjustments had to be made when a client or project needed something that couldn't wait until tomorrow and there was a general consensus that there would be some days when you had to work a regular 8 or 10 hour day to address a specific situation.
-But most people were able to be productive and get their work done within a 5-hour timeframe.
+There were some hiccups and adjustments had to be made when a client or project needed something.
+And there was a general consensus that there would be some days when you had to work a regular 8 or 10 hour day to address a specific situation, but most people were able to be productive and get their work done within a 5-hour timeframe.

 1. Define what work needs to be completed every day --> 50% of your time engaged in the thoughts, activities and conversations that produce most of your results

 2. Eliminate distractions --> schedule email & social media, avoid being "always available"

 3. Set realistic goals --> understand some days will be longer

 4. Do one thing at a time

 5. Plan for interruptions --> don't schedule every minute